 After completing her bbodance Teaching Qualifications in 2016, Anya set up Skylark School of Dance in Bromley, Kent.
 Within a year, what started as a few mats in a civic hall is now a bustling dance school with over 70 students.
 This week we met Anya to find out more about her teaching practice, inspiration, and goals.

 Anya: As far back as I can remember, I’ve always loved dancing.
 But most of all I loved getting other people to dance.
 I was known in my neighbourhood as the “precocious choreographer” — my hobby was rallying people together for impromptu dance routines!

 What was it like growing up in Russia?

 I was born in Moscow but spent a lot of my youth in Russia’s old capital, Vladimir, and in the countryside.
-I draw so much of my inspiriation from my motherland, the culture, nature and its people.
-I know Russian politics is always in the news, but if you look below the surface there is so much more [to the country].
+I draw so much of my inspiration from my motherland, the culture, nature and its people.
+I know Russian politics is always in the news, but, if you look below the surface, there is so much more.

 The arrival of my son was like an epiphany.
 I was signing his birth certificate and I had to list my occupation.
 I just had to write ‘ballet professional.’
 You know — it’s a document he will carry with him forever!

 So I had to face my fears.
 A month later I enrolled on the bbodance teacher training course.
 Shortly after I took up a job with the prestigious Natalia Kremen Ballet School, and then within a year I had opened my own school.

 In addition, the joy and benefits dance has brought to my life; the art, the fun, the life-long friendships.
 Of course, I want to offer that to others.
 I used to think being on stage was the pinnacle, but this is easily the best job in the world.